TommasoRonconi/scampy/pypi.rst

 If you are installing from Source Distribution (:code:`sdist`) be aware of the dependencies!

-The compiled sector of the package depends on the `GNU Scientific Library (GSL)<https://www.gnu.org/software/gsl/>`_ and thus it should be installed and visible to your system to allow for correct runtime linking.
+The compiled sector of the package depends on the `GNU Scientific Library (GSL) <https://www.gnu.org/software/gsl/>`_ and thus it should be installed and visible to your system to allow for correct runtime linking.

+Precompiled binary packages are included in most GNU/Linux distributions.
+A compiled version of GSL is available as part of Cygwin on Windows.

 On Linux Debian distributions GSL can be installed using :code:`apt`:

 .. code-block:: bash

   $ sudo apt install libgsl-dev -y